zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/19-sinhala-google.md

 [APZ 88.3] (# apz88.3) {# apz88.3 .ref .apz} "sees the world as zero"
 The world looks at it in two ways.
 Absence as a treat or relic edit Visually or.
-However, the world is characterized by zero See, “Mahanai, the image is received, not as pain, not as a sign Not available.
+However, the world is characterized by zero See, "Mahanai, the image is received, not as pain, not as a sign Not available.
 Not available as edits.
 Not available in the form of consciousness.
 This The Blessed One preached.